A Lifting Theorem for Hybrid Classical-Quantum Communication Complexity: Introduction

 The power of hybrid quantum computation has also been studied across a variety of computational models.
 One particularly relevant line of research concerns hybrid query complexity, a close analog of communication complexity.
 In the query model, quantum algorithms are allowed a limited number of quantum queries, often interleaved with classical queries.
 Researchers have developed several powerful techniques to prove lower bounds on hybrid query complexity.
 Regev and Schiff initiated the study of Grover's search with a faulty oracle~\cite{RS08}, proving that no quantum speedup is possible when each oracle query may fail with small probability.
 Built on this work, Rosmanis~\cite{Ros24} derived a tight bound for preimage search in this setting.
 Hamoudi, Liu, and Sinha~\cite{HLS24} later extend the compressed-oracle framework introduced by Zhandry~\cite{Zha19} to establish tight bounds for collision finding in a hybrid query setting.
 A related line of work~\cite{CCL23,CM20,AGS22,HL22,CH22} have proved lower bounds for hybrid algorithms in the so-called $d$-QC model, where $d$ quantum queries are interleaved with a polynomial number of classical queries.
+Sun and Zheng~\cite{SZ19} studied decision trees in which each node corresponds to a quantum circuit that makes at most $q$ quantum queries and ends with a measurement.
+They proved a quantum query complexity lower bound of $\Omega\big(\Bs(f)/q+\sqrt{\Bs(f)})$ for any function $f$.

 In the context of quantum circuit models, several hybrid computational paradigms have been proposed and studied.
 Knill and Laflamme~\cite{KL98}, followed by subsequent works~\cite{MFF14}, introduced the $\textsf{DQC}_k$ model, where the quantum circuits have access to $k$ clean qubits while the remaining qubits are maximally mixed, to capture the NMR approach to quantum computing.
 The computational power of $\textsf{DQC}_k$ has been extensively studied by a series of works~\cite{ABKM17,JM24,Gir25}.
 Chen, Cotler, Huang, and Li have proposed the complexity class \textsf{NISQ}~\cite{CCHL23} consisting of all problems solvable by a polynomial-time probabilistic classical algorithm equipped with access to a noisy quantum device.